Chemistry PhD & MPhils

 Graduates wishing to directly apply to the Chemistry Department should use the GRADSAF online system which can be accessed through the University’s Graduate Admissions website.
 Applicants need to provide information on the area of research they are interested in and the names of potential supervisors.

-- MPhil in Chemistry: The deadline for applications is December 31 of each year.
-Applicants will be contacted in January or February or earlier if shortlisted for a Scholarship competition.
+- MPhil in Chemistry The deadline for applications for 2016/17 is 7 January 2016.
+Applicants will be contacted late January/February or earlier if shortlisted for a Scholarship competition.

 MPhil & Doctoral Training Programmes